 "Not at all, Miss McGonagall," he said.
 He was quiet for a moment, as if deep in thought.
 He appeared to come to a decision.
 "If you are certain you're willing to give up your holidays, I think we could begin our work next week."

 "Thank you, Professor.
-What time Saturday shall I come?" she asked.
+What time Saturday shall I come?"

-"Why don't you come after lunch, around two?" he replied.
+"Why don't you come after lunch, around two?"

 "That will be fine, sir.
 Shall I meet you in the Transfiguration classroom, then?"